- Highlights of Mardi Himal Trek

 Accommodation will be normal as in all the mountain regions.
 If you are familiar with the other high mountain accommodation, then it will be almost similar.
 For the first few days, you will get comfortable accommodations like an attached bathroom.
-But, once you cross forest camp, or low camp you will get normal rooms with a shared bathroom in the teahouse.
+But, once you cross forest camp or low camp you will get normal rooms with a shared bathroom in the teahouse.
 During prime trekking season, sometimes you might share your room with fellow trekkers as well.
-Though the trail is getting more popular day by day, as result, the food and accommodation facilities are improving.
+Though the trail is getting more popular day by day, as a result, the food and accommodation facilities are improving.

 The accommodation facilities are fewer as you ascend to higher altitudes.
 The options for food also become fewer as compared to the low altitude.
 Since most of the trail is filled with forest, they have limited lodges and tea houses in major camp areas.

-Trekking Grade in Mardi Himal Trek:
+Trekking Grade in Mardi Himal Trek

-Normally Mardi Himal is considered an easy to the moderate-level hiking trail.
+Normally Mardi Himal is considered an easy to moderate-level hiking trail.
 The walking distance is shorter and easier and you won’t gain much altitude in a single day.
 Also, the maximum altitude is nearly 4200m, So, this altitude is common for high mountain trekking.
 The longest day will be hiking from high camp to base camp and back to high camp.
 The risk of altitude sickness will be less as we won’t spend much time at higher altitudes.
 Still, plenty of water, proper rest, and sufficient food will take you easily to the most famous and beautiful trekking trail in Nepal.
 However, a narrow path.
 Steep slope might be a problem while trekking, so it’s better to be aware of it.

-Trekking Permits and Entrance for Mardi Himal Trek:
+Trekking Permits and Entrance for Mardi Himal Trek

-Solo trekking is possible in Mardi Himal Trek?
+Solo trekking in Mardi Himal Trek

 As we know, some travelers love to explore solo without any disturbance from other fellow travelers and trekkers.
 In such a case, Yes, Mardi Himal is the best option for solo travelers as well.
-You will get the proper direction on the way and the Nepalese locals, as well as guides and travelers, are always helpful for you.
+You will get the proper direction on the way and the Nepalese locals, as well as guides and travelers, are always helpful to you.

 However, it depends on person to person.
 If you are traveling in Nepal for the first time and even you never traveled to high mountains then solo travel will not be a good option for you.
-Because, this is the newly opened trail, it's a hidden valley that is untouched and virgin land.
+Because this is the newly opened trail, it's a hidden valley that is untouched and virgin land.
 The human settlements are too far from one another.
 In such a worst moment, you may be lost and you may not find anyone to help you there.

 So, if you know everything and you have experience of trekking in high mountains before then just collect all the necessary information, get enough cash to spend while trekking and get in touch with some travel agency or some reliable person, so that you can contact them if you will find some trouble on the way while doing solo trekking in Mardi Himal.

-Electricity & Internet facility in Mardi Himal Trek:
+Electricity & Internet facility in Mardi Himal Trek

 After Ghandruk, you won't find electricity in your own room.
 They will provide that facility in either the dining room or the reception area.
 Because they don’t have normal electricity and they depend on sunlight for electricity.
 They charge Rs 100-150 per hour for the charging of your phone.
 You will get wifi in almost all the hotels as well.
 They charge a certain amount for it as well.